 - Under the Mental Capacity Act 2005, a person lacks capacity in relation to a particular matter if at the material time he or she is unable to make a decision for himself or herself in relation to the matter because of an impairment of, or a disturbance in the functioning of, the mind or brain.
 For reference, see: Mental capacity code of practice on GOV.UK

 - Definition of vulnerable circumstance:

 - Here, the context and circumstance for the donor at the time of making the decision to give is relevant.
 For example, a recently bereaved person may be in a vulnerable circumstance at the time but this may change over time.
 At the time of bereavement they could still have the capacity but may need additional support to help them make their decision.
 Additional support may include: delaying acceptance of the gift to give the donor further time to consider their donation; including a ‘cooling off’ period if the donor changes his or her mind; or suggesting the donor gets advice from family/friends.
-If fundraisers are in any doubt, the matter should be referred to the Director of Development.
+If fundraisers are in any doubt, the matter should be referred to the Advancement and Civic Engagement Manager.

 - Definition of lack of capacity:

 Approved by: Development Strategy Group, November 2017

 Date of next review: by Audit Committee in 2018

 Post responsible: Advancement and Civic Engagement Manager